PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/index.md

 - Denial of service in general and of Public RPC nodes
 - Attacks that consume a substantial amount of Testnet POLYX and which would otherwise be cost-prohibitive on Mainnet
 - Spamming
-- Social engineering (including phishing) of Polymesh Association's staff
+- Social engineering (including phishing) of Polymesh's staff
-- Any physical attempts against Polymesh Association's property or data centres
+- Any physical attempts against Polymesh's property or data centres

 ### Safe Harbor

 Any activities conducted in a manner consistent with this policy will be considered authorized conduct and we will not initiate legal action against you.
 If legal action is initiated by a third party against you in connection with activities conducted under this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.

 However, please understand that if your security research involves the networks, systems, information, applications, products, or services of a third party, that third party is not bound by the rules of this program and may determine, at their sole discretion, whether to pursue legal action.
-The Polymesh Association cannot and does not authorize security research on other entities.
+Polymesh cannot and does not authorize security research on other entities.

 Please see [Safe Harbor Conditions](/development/bug-bounty/rules#23-safe-harbor-provisions) in our [Terms and Conditions](/development/bug-bounty/rules) for full details.